shuai-xu/flink/docs/dev/table/hive_compatibility.md

 ## Limitations & Future

 Integrations of both Hive metadata and data are still in progress.
+Flink currently only supports reading metadata and data from Hive.